Kaushik-Paul/Career-Conversation/README.md

 - Response quality guardrails
   - Built-in checks validate assistant replies and can trigger a controlled rerun with feedback

+## Response evaluation and prompt-safety
+To keep the assistant professional, on-topic, and resilient to prompt hijacking, every model reply is evaluated before it is shown to users.

+What is checked
+- Professional tone and respectful language
+- On-topic responses focused on your profile; avoids unrelated or unsafe content
+- Prompt-injection/hijacking resistance (ignores attempts to override system rules, change identity, exfiltrate secrets, or perform unrelated tasks)

+How it works
+- After the LLM produces a reply, we run a lightweight evaluation step.
+If acceptable, we return it; otherwise, we re-run the model with structured feedback to correct the response.
+- By default, a fast secondary model is used for the evaluation step.

+Customize or disable
+- Adjust the evaluation prompts and criteria in the prompts configuration to fit your needs.
+- To disable temporarily, remove or skip the evaluation step in the chat loop.
+Not recommended for production.

 ## Prerequisites
 - Python 3.10+ recommended (tested with Python 3.12)